vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 Much of what I know comes from personal investigations, but without the work of people who shared their knowledge for free I would not have been able to make much progress.
 The Free Software Movement didn't start with Internet, and I got a taste of it during the 80s and 90s, but the World Wide Web undeniably gave an impressive boost to the speed and quality of this knowledge sharing.

-So this book is a way to say thanks to everybody gave their time to write blog posts, free books, software, and to organise conferences, groups, meetups.
-This is why I teach people at conferences, this is why I write a technical blog, this is the reason for this book.
+So this book is together with other things that I wrote, a way to say thanks to everybody gave their time to write blog posts, free books, software, and to organise conferences, groups, meetups.
+This is why I teach people at conferences, this is why I write a technical blog, this is the reason behind this book.

 That said, if you want to acknowledge the effort with money, feel free.
 Anyone who publishes a book or travels to conferences incurs expenses, and any help is welcome.
 However the best thing you can do is to become part of this process of shared knowledge; experiment, learn and share what you learn.